Have a question about this?

 Clearwater Beach Legacy Properties

 Some single-family homes and duplexes on north Clearwater Beach received transient rental permissions before ordinances tightened.
 When these properties trade hands, buyers inherit the use rights, provided operations remain continuous.
 Expect limited inventory and premium pricing because the ability to rent nightly is scarce.
+Typical 2026 asking premium: 25–40% over comparable non-STR properties on the same block.

 Condo-Hotel Inventory

 Resort-style buildings such as Sandpearl Residences, Hyatt Regency, and Avalon Club operate with hospitality-like amenities.
 Investors benefit from turnkey management but should review owner usage restrictions, marketing fees, and reserve schedules.
 These properties are attractive for owners who want occasional personal use while offsetting holding costs.
+Typical management split: 50/50 to 60/40 (owner-favored on the higher end).

 Specialty HOAs and Condominiums

-A handful of mainland communities—including select units in Sky Harbour and the Station Square Lofts—allow weekly rentals.
+A handful of mainland communities — including select units in Sky Harbour and the Station Square Lofts — allow weekly rentals.
 Policies vary by tower, so it is critical to examine the exact unit's addenda.
 Look for clauses requiring guest registration, parking limits, and minimum lease terms during peak season.

 Unincorporated Pockets